nicohlr/ipychart/docs/docs/user_guide/scales.md

 This section is dedicated to the `'scales'` argument of the options dictionary that you'll pass to your Chart.
 As the other arguments described if the [previous section](/user_guide/configuration), the scales argument is a key of the `options` dictionary.
 However, as it has a lot of possible nested configurations, a whole section of the documentation is dedicated to it.

 With the `'scales'` argument, you can completely configure the axis of your chart.
-This configuration involves configuring the two axis of your Chart: the x axis and the y axis.
+This configuration involves configuring the two axes of your Chart: the x axis and the y axis.

-All charts doesn't have the same type of scales.
+Different charts don’t have the same type of scales.
 There are two types of scales available in ipychart:
 * [**The Cartesian Scale**](/user_guide/scales#cartesian-scale), used for the following types of chart: line, bar, horizontalBar, bubble, scatter.
 These charts have two axes positioned on one of the edges (the **x** axis and the **y** axis).
 You can configure them using the `'scales'` option.

 * [**The Radial Scale**](/user_guide/scales#radial-scale), used for the following types of chart: radar, polarArea.
-These charts have only one axis which overlay the chart area.
+These charts have only one axis which overlays the chart area.
 You can configure it using the `'scale'` option.

-The other types of charts (doughnut, pie) do not use scales.
+Other types of charts (doughnut, pie) do not use scales.

 ::: tip
 In this part, the term **arguments** corresponds to the options of the main dictionaries (dictionaries contained in `'xAxes'`, `'xAxes'` lists or in the `'scale'` dictionary), whereas the term **subarguments** corresponds to the options of the nested dictionaries (`'ticks'` or `'time'` sub-dictionaries for example)